polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

-You see that we add a `deprecated` attribute to prevent warning message from display.
-This is because
+You see we add a `deprecated` attribute to prevent warning messages from being displayed.
+This is
-this part of the API is still in transition and will be updated in coming Substrate release.
+because this part of the API is still in transition and will be updated in coming Substrate release.

 ## Parameters in On-Chain Callbacks

-When making a on-chain callback, our implementation hashes the function name together with all
+When making an on-chain callback, our implementation hashes the function name together with all
-parameter values and stores it to be called in next import.
-If we find that the hash value exists,
+of its parameter values.
+The callback will be stored and called during the next block next import.
-meaning a function with the same parameter value set has been called before, for signed transaction
+If we find that the hash value exists, meaning a function with the same set of parameters has
-this causes a function replacement if called with a higher priority; for unsigned transaction, this
+been called before; for signed transactions the function will be replaced if called with a higher
-callback is simply ignored.
+priority; for unsigned transactions this callback is simply ignored.

-If your pallet is making on-chain callbacks regularly and you expect it will have duplicated
+If your pallet is making on-chain callbacks regularly and you expect it to have duplicate
-parameter value set every once in a while, you can always pass in an additional parameter of the
+set of parameters every once in a while, you can always pass in an additional parameter of the
-current block number, that is being passed in from `fn offchain_worker()`.
+current block number that is passed in from `fn offchain_worker()` function.
 This number is going to
 be only incrementing and is guaranteed to be unique.

 ## Fetching External Data